Call4Cloud | MMP-C | Autopilot | Device Preparation

 But….when reading those docs, it also looks like they updated those docs a bit because somehow they removed some essential keywords…. like MMP-C

-So Microsoft removed that keyword… Shall I put it back into Microsoft their documentation?
+So Microsoft removed that keyword… Shall I put it back into Microsoft’s documentation?

-Let’s continue and let me tell you the story about the MOF file and how the MI Provider are having a good time together.
+Let’s continue, and let me tell you the story about the MOF file and how the MI Providers are having a good time together.

 4. MOF File and MI Provider

-So, let me explain a bit more about what MI Providers are by again just using the “chef cook” in a nice story.
+So, let me explain a bit more about MI Providers by again using the “chef cook” in a nice story.

 After reading a bit more into the PowerShell desired state configuration, it was obvious that I needed to start looking at the MOF (Managed Object Format) files inside the EPM folder first.